-I know some people who want to start their own creative projects like blogging or designing, but hesitates because they think they’re not good enough.
+I know some people who want to start their own creative projects like blogging or designing, but hesitate because they think they’re not good enough.
 Truth is, who cares if we’re not good enough?

 That’s because my why is greater than my fears.

-My why is to learn and understand and improve myself, and help people improve as well.
+My why is to learn and understand, and improve myself, and help people improve as well.

 So maybe my writing style, (minor) typos, typography don’t really matter.